Site Map

 The first one of course is the nature of Urbexing, why we do it, a bit of its history, how the internet changed it all, as well as the different specialties that have arisen through the years; roof top exploration, rural settings, cemeteries, hospitals and sanatoriums, caves and underground systems as well as abandoned factories.

 I also discuss close encounters with potential inhabitants, as you must remember that your playground could very well be someone else’s house.
+On the sociology front, we’ll look at the economics of Urbex environement.
+And since we live in very “woke” times, we’ll talk about the political correctness of it all.

 If urbexing can be bad for your health, be advised it can be extremely prejudicial to your legal record.
 In most cases, Urbexers operate outside the law.
 Hence I look at the general legal traps surrounding urbexing, as well as specific issues such as trespassing, its big brother infiltrations, and even try to give you a few pointers as what to do if you can get caught by the dreaded security guard.

 Finally, no geeky blog would be complete if we did not discuss gear at length.
 I am foremost a “pixel artist” (a.k.a a vandal photographer with complete disregard for reality), thus I am into the nerdy, techy aspect of it all.
-I look at gear in general, of course, but also dive deeper into specifics, such as glass , tripods, Smart Phones, or even my new passion drones.
+I look at gear in general, of course, but also dive deeper into specifics, such as glass , camera sensors, tripods, Smart Phones, or even my new passion drones.

 One thought on “Site Map